 Eligible expenses for primary producers must relate to:

 - water storage devices such as tanks and troughs associated with stock watering

 - water pumps and associated electronic systems to manage water delivery

 - drilling new stock water bores and associated power supply such as generators.

-Purchases must be after 30 June 2018.
+Water infrastructure to support livestock watering must be purchased after 30 June 2018.

-- mitigate degradation of natural watering points.
+- mitigating degradation of natural watering points

 - addressing animal welfare and permanent planting needs.